zbabac/Avamar-backup-consumption-reports/README.md

 `chmod ugo+x avamar_quotas*.sh`

 and you're set to go.
 You can execute individual scripts or add crontab to admin user like in the samples.

+**Just don't forget to edit `avamar_tenants.csv` and replace tenant1, etc with your real tenant names, otherwise the script will not find any clients.**

+You can run script interactively, it will display some basic info and you can check if it found the tenants and the consumption.

+Or you can run it via cron, like below.

 For daily script execute as root:

 `crontab -u admin -e`